 Meat Curing and Smoking

-Meat lovers unite, for a day of artisan curing and smoking skills at River Cottage Cookery School.
+Meat lovers unite, our meat curing course offers up a day of honing your artisan curing and smoking skills at the River Cottage Cookery...